Ford says reservations for its new electric Mustang are full

-(Reuters) - Ford Motor Co.
-(F.N) said on Monday reservations for the first edition of its electric sport utility vehicle, Mustang Mach E, are full.
+Dec 30 (Reuters) - Ford Motor Co. said on Monday reservations for the first edition of its electric sport utility vehicle, Mustang Mach E, are full.

 The No. 2 U.S. automaker unveiled the electric Mustang on Nov.
 17, and began taking reservations with a re-fundable deposit of $500.